shenkevin/SiriBar/README.md

 1. Copy SiriBar.h and SiriBar.m to your project.
 2. Add an NSObject, and change the class to SiriBar.
-3. Connect a window (for best effect make this window 200px high) to the window object.
+3. Connect a window to the window object.
 4. (optional) If you want an extra button, connect a button to the extrabutton object (so it can hide and show at the appropriate time)
 5. Import SiriBar.h into a class that you want to use to activate SiriBar with.
 6. (optional) If you want a background for SiriBar, add an image to your project called siribar_bg_tile (use whatever image extension required).
 It can be a pattern/repeating image if required.